Kandy-IO/kandy-distant-vdi/mac/README.md

 - DebugPort: Debug port to be used for development.
 If no port is provided the debug port is disabled.
 - ExecutablePath: The absolute path to your execution path and configuration file
 - SessionOverwrite: When enabled, the Kandy Distant Driver handles Session Start requests by creating a new session which overwrites any existing session.
 Accepted values are: `true`, `false` (default)
+- CefLogLevel: Log level used by CEF.
+Defaults to `info`.
+Other available choices are `trace`, `debug`, `info`, `warn`, `error`, `critical`, or `off`. `debug` option will display verbose level 1 CEF logs.
+- VerboseLevel: Number flag indicating how verbose the CEF logs will be.
+Only supports `1`.
+- VerboseModules: Number flag indicating how verbose CEF logs will be on a per module basis.
+Where the modules are chromium modules and can be found here https://source.chromium.org/chromium/chromium/src.
+Number used can range from `1` to `3` and `-3` for filtering out modules.
+For this to work, VerboseLevel must be set to `1`.

 ### 4.4 Sample (config.ini)
 ```